sandeepverana/Postgresql/Postgres-practise.md

 	(8 rows)
    ```

-The subquery can be nested inside a SELECT, INSERT, UPDATE, or DELETE statement or inside another subquery
+The subquery can be nested inside a SELECT, INSERT, UPDATE or DELETE statement or inside another subquery

 ```sql
 insert into employee_temp select *  from employee where emp_id in(select emp_id from employee );